-Crude oil production is defined as the quantities of oil extracted from the ground after the removal of inert matter or impurities.
-Crude oil is a mineral oil consisting of a mixture of hydrocarbons of natural origin, yellow to black in color, and of variable density and viscosity.
+What state is the largest producer of crude oil?
+Crude oil production is defined as the quantities of oil extracted from the ground after removing inert matter or impurities.
+Crude oil is a mineral oil consisting of a mixture of hydrocarbons of natural origin, yellow to black in color, and variable density and viscosity.
 Once extracted, crude oil undergoes distillation to break down the liquid into various products depending on weight.

-There are thousands of products derived from crude oil, all of which are very beneficial to humans and have improved their quality of life around the world.
+As of 2018, the United States is the world’s largest crude oil producer.
+The U.S. currently produces approximately 12,108,000 barrels per day.
+Russia and Saudi Arabia follow the United States in crude oil production, producing 10,709,000 and 9,580,000 barrels per day, respectively.
+There are thousands of products derived from crude oil, all of which are very beneficial to humans and have improved their quality of life worldwide.
 The largest share of crude oil is used for gasoline, diesel, jet fuel, and heating oil.
 Other products include heavier ones used to make asphalt or lubricating oils for petroleum jelly and detergents.